-These restrictions apply to the features described in Chapter 24, Stored Programs and Views.
+These restrictions apply to the features described in Chapter 25, Stored Objects.

 Some of the restrictions noted here apply to all stored routines; that is, both to stored procedures and stored functions.
 There are also some restrictions specific to stored functions but not to stored procedures.